ietf-wg-cellar/matroska-specification/notes.md

 UNU:
 : 1 bit.
 Unused bit.

-The following data in the `Block` correspond to the lacing data and frames usage as described in each respective lacing mode.
+The following data in the `Block` corresponds to the lacing data and frames usage as described in each respective lacing mode.

 ## SimpleBlock Structure